-- Do not exceed the maximum permissible gross weight (permissible total weight) stated in the vehicle documents and the maximum axle loads as a result of the payload.
+- Do not exceed the maximum permissible gross weight (permissible total weight) stated in the vehicle documents and the maximum axle loads as a result of the payload. - ▷ Built-in accessories and special equipment reduce the payload.

 On loading, make sure that the payload's centre of gravity is as low as possible (directly above the floor of the vehicle).
 Otherwise this may affect the driving characteristics of the vehicle.